godotengine/godot-docs/about/faq.rst

 What 3D model formats does Godot support?
 -----------------------------------------

-Godot supports the following formats:

-- glTF 2.0 *(recommended)*
-- Collada
-- OBJ
-- FBX (static meshes only)

-FBX support is the fruit of reverse engineering via the Open Asset Import library.
-However, FBX is proprietary so we recommend using other formats listed above, if suitable for your workflow.

-You can find more detailed information on supported formats, and how to export and import them for Godot :ref:`here <doc_importing_3d_scenes>`.
+You can find detailed information on supported formats, how to export them from your 3D DCC, and how to import them for Godot in the :ref:`doc_importing_3d_scenes` documentation.

 Will [insert closed SDK such as FMOD, GameWorks, etc.] be supported in Godot?
 -----------------------------------------------------------------------------

-The aim of Godot is to create a free and open-source MIT-licensed engine that is modular and extendable.
+The aim of Godot is to create a free and open source MIT-licensed engine that is modular and extendable.
 There are no plans for the core engine development community to support any third-party, closed-source/proprietary SDKs, as integrating with these would go against Godot's ethos.

-That said, because Godot is open-source and modular, nothing prevents you or anyone else interested in adding those libraries as a module and shipping your game with them--as either open- or closed-source.
+That said, because Godot is open source and modular, nothing prevents you or anyone else interested in adding those libraries as a module and shipping your game with them, as either open- or closed-source.

 To see how support for your SDK of choice could still be provided, look at the Plugins question below.

-If you know of a third-party SDK that is not supported by Godot but that offers free and open-source integration, consider starting the integration work yourself.
+If you know of a third-party SDK that is not supported by Godot but that offers free and open source integration, consider starting the integration work yourself.
 Godot is not owned by one person; it belongs to the community, and it grows along with ambitious community contributors like you.